Mastering the differences between customer service and customer experience changes everything about customer care.

 Customer service teams

 Customer service employees are on the front line.
-They must handle customer queries tactfully and solve their problems in real time.
-Such roles require quick thinking, adaptability, and dealing with complex situations.
+They must handle customer queries tactfully and resolve their problems in real-time.
+Such roles require quick thinking, adaptability, and the ability to deal with complex situations.

-The role consists of tasks like responding to phone calls or emails and handling issues on multiple platforms.
+The role involves tasks such as responding to phone calls and emails, as well as handling issues across multiple platforms.
 It involves dealing with complaints and urgent requests while constantly being stressed by the reactive nature of work.
 You’ll need to prioritize requests and offer timely solutions, which requires strong time management and organizational skills.

 Here’s a brief overview of the skills and attributes customer service roles need: